 Scene Graph Adaptations

-Originally Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) for parsing the scene graph and rendering the results to a render target.
-From Qt 5.8 onwards Qt Quick also supports rendering in software and with Direct3D 12.
+Originally, Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) to parse the scene graph and render the results to a render target.
+From Qt 5.8 onwards, Qt Quick also supports rendering in software and with Direct3D 12.

-The default rendering backend is still OpenGL, or - in Qt builds with disabled OpenGL support - the software renderer.
-This can be overridden either by using an environment variable or a C++ API.
-The former consists of setting the
+The default rendering backend is still OpenGL, but in Qt builds with OpenGL support disabled, the default is the software renderer.
+You can override this in one of two ways:

-When in doubt which backend is in use, enable basic scenegraph information logging via the
+To find out which backend is in use, you can enable basic scene graph information logging via the

 QSG_INFO environment variable or the

 qt.scenegraph.general logging category.
-This will result in printing some information during application startup onto the debug output.
+This results in some information being printed onto the debug output, during application startup.

-Note: Adaptations other than OpenGL will typically come with a set of limitations since they are unlikely to provide a feature set 100% compatible with OpenGL.
-However, they may provide their own specific advantages in certain areas.
-Refer to the sections below for more information on the various adaptations.
+Note: Typically, adaptations other than OpenGL come with a set of limitations as they are unlikely to provide a feature set that's 100% compatible with OpenGL.
+However, these adaptations may provide their own specific advantages in certain areas.
+For more information on the various adaptations, refer to the sections below.

-The OpenVG adaptation is an alternative renderer for Qt Quick 2 that will renderer the contents of the scene graph using OpenVG commands to provide hardware-acclerated 2D vector and raster graphics.
-The details for this adaptation are available here: OpenVG Adaptation
+The OpenVG adaptation is an alternative renderer for Qt Quick 2 that renders the contents of the scene graph using OpenVG commands to provide hardware-accelerated 2D vector and raster graphics.
+For more details, see OpenVG Adaptation.